gult3s/gult3s/README.md

 🎓 I'm currently working with React + NodeJS [Using TypeScript]

-🎓 I'm currently learning about Artificial Intelligence and Cloud AWS
+🎓 I'm currently learning about Artificial Intelligence, Data Science and Cloud AWS

 👊 I'm looking for opportunities in Front End, Back End or FullStack Web, mainly using Javascript